Muirhead Red Squirrel Sanctuary, Dundee

 Field trip for the Red Squirrel Childrens Nursery

 Our first release of a squirrel back in to the wild.
-'Caledon' was found near Banff in the north of Scotland and given to the SSPCA.
-He was only 3 weeks old and still had his eyes shut.
-The SSPCA hand reared him for a further 5 weeks at their rescue centre in Dunfermline in Central Scotland.
+'Caledon' was found near Banff in the north of Scotland and given to the Scottish SPCA.
+He was only 3 weeks old and still had his eyes shut when found.
+The Scottish SPCA hand reared him for a further 5 weeks at their rescue centre in Dunfermline Central Scotland.
 At 8 weeks old they were looking for a home for Caledon where his progress could be monitored.
-They brought him to us for release and we marked his tail so that he could be identified.
-We have seen him every day since and are hopeful of his future.
+They brought him to the sanctuary for release and we marked his tail so that he could be identified for a short time.
+The Scottish SPCA have released 19 baby squirrels in our sanctuary, which have come from all over Scotland.
+With all this diversity in the gene pool from these new arrivals, it bodes well for a healthy Red Squirrel population locally.

 Baby Caledon at 4 weeks old